prodanski/cezarprodanwebsite/posts/post2.md

     d.
 ALU4: ADD 5, 1
   4. Store the resulting vector in a third register

-`cited from Claude:` "The CPU literally has multiple arithmetic logic units (ALUs) that can operate in parallel on different parts of the wide register.
+$\verb|cited from Claude:|$ "The CPU literally has multiple arithmetic logic units (ALUs) that can operate in parallel on different parts of the wide register.
 It's not doing the operations sequentially - there are physically separate circuits doing the math simultaneously."

 <div class="svg-container">
   <img src="https://en.algorithmica.org/hpc/simd/img/simd.png" style="width: 40%;" alt="Description" class="svg-image">
 </div>

 A neat observation is that these registers usually came in sizes of integer powers of 2: I suppose this might be the reason behind the tradition of having $2^{n}$ batch sizes.
 In GPUs, this is scaled up even further.
-It is important to note that FPUs (for floating point calculations).
+It is important to note that FPUs (for floating point calculations) are also a thing.
 <br>

 The reality is, of course, much more complicated than that.
-For now I am however satisfied with the answer to the question of
+For now I am, however, satisfied with the answer to the question of
 **how do computers execute batching in ML?**